MarcelGarus/semdoc/README.md

 That's not what writers should have to concern themselves with.
 If you do want more control, you're welcome to build a website.

-Not defining the appearance also makes the format future-proof – it adapts to current devices just as well as to AR glasses.
+Not defining the appearance also makes the format future-proof – it adapts to current devices just as well as AR glasses.
 And a long-lived format is a win for everyone using it.
 -->

 ### Relevance

 Some might think, "documents are going to be cloud-first anyway.
 Consumers don't need file formats anymore; they'll collaborate online."
-That's an interesting view, and it's probably true for most cases where you're collaborating on a document.
+That's probably true for most cases.
 But I'd argue there will always be a use-case for immutable atomic instances of documents to be sent.
 Immutability makes them legally binding.
 Latency might forbid you from collaborating with people living on Mars.